smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetDisplayLayout/index.md

 !!! must

-1. The HMI must send send `BC.OnResetTimeout` notification to SDL for reseting timeout in case it needs more time for processing the request.
+1. The HMI must send a `BC.OnResetTimeout` notification to SDL to reset the timeout in case it needs more time to process the request.

 !!!